JesperNielsen99/Projectcalculationtool/Contribute.md

 If you have suggestions to implementations of new features or generel ideas to enhance the program, please create a issue

+We consider there to be to type of issues in this area that are
+- ***Ides to enhance the program***
+-   This could be optimization of functions, better arrangement of backend code, better arrangement of frontend code, and so on.

 ### Style Guide

 Please follow the standard Java coding conventions.
 This ensures that the source code is easy to read and reduces the chance of introducing bugs.